jendrikseipp/scorpion/README.md

 # Scorpion

+Scorpion is a classical planning system that extends [Fast Downward](https://www.fast-downward.org).
+The main extensions are:

+* novel state-of-the-art algorithms for optimal classical planning
+* additional search algorithms
+* several new plugin options and utilities

-Scorpion is an optimal classical planner that uses saturated cost partitioning to combine multiple abstraction heuristics.
-It also contains implementations of many other cost partitioning algorithms over abstraction and landmark heuristics.
-Scorpion is based on the [Fast Downward planning system](https://github.com/aibasel/downward) (version 22.06+), which is described below.
-We regularly port the latest changes from Fast Downward to Scorpion and also try to port Scorpion features back to Fast Downward.
+See [below](#differences-between-scorpion-and-fast-downward) for a detailed list of extensions.
+We regularly port the latest changes from Fast Downward to Scorpion and also integrate some features from Scorpion back into Fast Downward.

 Please use the following reference when citing Scorpion:
 Jendrik Seipp, Thomas Keller and Malte Helmert.